09 Aug Contact Lens Fitting

 Your contact lens fitting also includes an evaluation of the front surface of your eye.
-It is important for your doctor to see that you have a healthy eye to put a contact lense on.
-The doctor is looking at your eye’s ability to produce tears, for dry spots, for diseases of the eye surface, and especially for blood vessels that have grown from the white part of your eye (sclera) into the clear front part of your eye (cornea) indicating that your current contact lense wear may be suffocating your eyes.
-Such blood vessel growths indicates that your eyes are not getting enough oxygen, aka suffocating.
+It is important for your doctor to see that you have a healthy eye to put a contact lens on.
+The doctor is looking at your eye’s ability to produce tears, for dry spots, for diseases of the eye surface, and especially for blood vessels that have grown from the white part of your eye (sclera) into the clear front part of your eye (cornea) indicating that your current contact lens wear may be suffocating your eyes.
+Such blood vessel growth indicates that your eyes are not getting enough oxygen, aka suffocating.
 Dry eyes can make wearing contacts much more uncomfortable.

 If your time is money, then opting for daily wear contacts is a win-win for sure!
 These are great for everyone, they are a MUST for people who wear contact lenses sporadically because you don’t want bacteria growing in a contact lens case with contact lenses that have been sitting there for weeks (or months).
 It’s kind of gross once you think about it!